zdrawku/igniteui-docfx/en/components/grid_toolbar.md

 </igx-grid>
 ```

-#### Exporting
+#### Features

-The IgxGrid's toolbar can be configured to allow IgxGrid's data exporting in different formats - MS Excel and CSV.
-You can enable each exporting format independently by setting its dedicated boolean property to true:
+The IgxGrid's toolbar can be configured to allow hiding and pinning columns, and exporting data to MS Excel and CSV.
+You can enable each feature independently by setting its dedicated boolean property to true:
+- for hiding columns set `columnHiding` to `true`
+- for pinning columns set `columnPinning` to `true`
 - for MS Excel export set the grid's `exportExcel` property to `true`
 - for CSV export set the grid's `exportCsv` property to `true`